WebThingsIO/voice-addon/README.md

 [DeepSpeech](https://github.com/mozilla/DeepSpeech) as the speech-to-text (STT) engine.

-The add-on uses a microphone attached to the Raspberry Pi.
-Currently, the add-on always listens in the background for new commands, as there is no wake word.
-This is a work in progress.
+The add-on uses a microphone attached to the gateway host.

 ## Requirements